Taking to the water in your power boat, sailboat, jet ski, or canoe is a great way to enjoy Colorado’s many waterways.

 Registration is required for all power boats and sail boats operating on Colorado waters.
 Boating accidents that result in injury or death, or damage beyond $500 must be reported using a Boating Accident Report Form.

-ANS Stamp Required
+Aquatic Nuisance Species Stamp Required

 Motorboats and sailboats must have an ANS Stamp prior to launching in Colorado.